 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, or Fern Finkel & Associates, PLLC.

-Medicare is a federal health insurance program for eligible individuals over age 65, individuals under 65 who have been receiving Social Security Disability Insurance for over two years, and those who have end stage renal disease or amyotropic lateral sclerosis.
-Certain disabled persons under 65 are eligible for Medicare after receiving Social Security disability for 24 months.
-Medicare entitlement requires that the beneficiary worked at least 40 quarters (10 years) in Medicare-covered employment and is a citizen or permanent resident of the United States.
-There are no resources and income limits for receiving Medicare benefits, however, the Part B premiums are based upon income.
+Medicare is a federal health insurance program for eligible individuals age 65 and older, disabled persons under 65 who have been receiving Social Security Disability Insurance for over two years, and those with end stage renal disease or amyotropic lateral sclerosis.
+Medicare entitlement requires beneficiaries to have worked the requisite number of quarters, typically 40 quarters (10 years) for most applicants, in Medicare-covered employment.
+There are no resource or income limits for receiving Medicare benefits; however, the Part B premiums are based upon income.
 Medicare pays some, but not all, health-care costs.

-Part A, the hospital insurance component, is free for persons who worked 40 qualified quarters and covers hospital stays, limited days in a skilled nursing facility and limited home care and hospice services.
-Anyone 65 or over who is eligible to receive Social Security or Railroad Retirement benefits is automatically eligible for Part A, with no premium payment.
+Part A, the hospital insurance component, is free for persons who worked 40 qualified quarters and covers hospital stays, limited days in a skilled nursing facility [typically 20 days] and limited home care and hospice services.
+Anyone age 65 or over who is eligible to receive Social Security or Railroad Retirement benefits is automatically eligible for Part A, with no premium payment.
 Others may purchase this insurance for a monthly premium.
-In 2022, Part A covers all approved inpatient hospitalization costs in any benefit period except for a per admission deductible ($1,556.00), a charge/ coinsurance for a stay beyond 60 days ($389.00 per day for in-hospital days 61-90 and $778.00 per day for in-hospital days 91-150.
-Skilled care in a nursing facility is covered for up to 20 days without a coinsurance payment following a 3-day hospitalization in any benefit period (this requirement had been relaxed given the Covid crisis), with a coinsurance payment for days 21-100 ($194.50 per day in 2022) and no coverage beyond the 100th day.
-Home care is available on a very limited basis if it is medically necessary and ordered by a physician for skilled care.
+In 2025, Part A covers all approved inpatient hospitalization costs in any benefit period except for a per admission deductible ($1,676.00), a charge/ coinsurance for a stay beyond 60 days ($419.00 per day for in-hospital days 61-90 and $838.00 per day for in-hospital days 91-150.
+Skilled care in a nursing facility is covered for up to 20 days without a coinsurance payment following a 3-day hospitalization in any benefit period, with a coinsurance payment for days 21-100 ($209.50 per day in 2025) and no coverage beyond the 100th day.
+Home care is available on a very limited basis if it is deemed medically necessary and ordered by a physician for skilled care.
 Hospice services are also available.

 Part B covers medically necessary services including doctors’ services, emergency room services, outpatient care, laboratory services, certain mental health care charges, and other medical and preventive services.
-Part B has a monthly premium ($170.10 per month in 2022 for a single person earning $91,000 or less) and a yearly deductible ($233.00 in 2022).
+Part B has a monthly premium ($185.00 per month in 2025 for a single person earning $106,000 or less, to a maximum of $628.90 for a single person earning $500,000) and a yearly deductible ($257.00 in 2025).
 Part A and Part B do not pay for prescription medication, custodial care, long term nursing home care, hearing aids, eye exams, most dental services or dentures, routine foot care (unless the patient is diabetic), private duty nursing, cosmetic surgery, most treatment outside of the United States, and other services which upon review it does not consider as medically necessary.

 Part C is the Medicare Advantage Plan health care option, similar to an HMO or PPO.
-Restrictions of the Part C enrollment include limiting enrollees to medical providers in the plan unless in an emergency, subject to approval.
+Restrictions of the Part C enrollment are extensive, and limit enrollees to medical providers in the selected plan, unless in an emergency, subject to approval.
 Medicare Part C may have a monthly premium which is dependent upon the plan selected.

 Part D is the Medicare prescription drug coverage plan which provides financial assistance toward prescription drug costs.
-Part D costs a monthly premium depending on the plan you enroll in, and covers only part of your prescription drug costs with a yearly deductible and a copayment.
+Part D costs a monthly premium depending on the plan you select, and covers only part of the prescription drug costs with a yearly deductible and copayments.
 After the initial coverage limit, you enter a coverage gap or “donut hole” where you pay out of pocket for all prescription drug costs up to the annual cap, after which you become eligible for catastrophic coverage.

 Medicare pays for many, but not all, hospital and health care services and supplies.
 A “Medicare Supplement” policy, or “Medigap” policy, sold by private insurance companies, can help pay some of the health care costs (gaps) that Medicare does not cover, including copayments and deductibles.
 Medigap insurance companies currently offer 10 standardized Medigap policies identified in most states by letters “A” through “N” [there are no plans offered for letters “E”, “H”, “I”, and “J”].
-All of the private insurance companies provide the same benefits under their offered standardized plans, allowing you to compare the insurance premiums between them.
+Each private insurance company within New York State provides the same benefits under their offered standardized plans, allowing you to compare the insurance premiums between them.
 Not all insurance companies offer all of the ten plans.
 A Medicare recipient may purchase a Medigap policy at any time without penalty for pre-existing health conditions; however, there may be a six-month period of non-coverage.
 Open enrollment to change plans runs from October 15th through December 7th of each year, with coverage beginning January 1st of the following year.

 You must have Medicare parts A and B to be approved for a Medigap policy.
-You pay a monthly or quarterly premium for your Medigap policy to the private insurer, and you pay your monthly Part B premium as well.
 A Medigap policy only covers one person.
 If you and your spouse both want Medigap coverage, you must each purchase separate Medigap policies.
 It is important to compare Medigap policies since the costs vary and may increase as you get older.
+Some policies cover foreign travel, gym memberships, and more.

 The length of Medicare coverage for inpatient stays in a hospital is determined by the “benefit period” rules.
-Beneficiaries have 90 days of coverage in a benefit period.
-You have to pay the Medicare Part A deductible for the first 60 days of coverage and copayments as stated above.
-After exhausting 90 days of coverage, beneficiaries have 60 “lifetime reserve days” which are available once in a lifetime and for which you pay additional copayments.
+Beneficiaries have up to 90 days of coverage in a single benefit period.
+The Medicare Part A deductible of $1,676 covers the first 60 days of coverage, with the following 30 days at $419 per day.
+This defines the “benefit period”.
+After exhausting 90 days of coverage, beneficiaries have 60 “lifetime reserve days” at $838 per day.

 For questions about applying for Medicare, Medigap or other senior health-insurance questions, you can contact the Medicare Rights Center, (800) 333-4114; (212) 869-3850 (NYC), the NYC Department for the Aging Helpline, (212) 333-5511, or the Social Security Administration (800) 772-1213.